MapsPeople/docs/src/cms/index.md

 This is a list of all the Location Types in the Solution.
 From this list you can edit each Location by clicking on the pencil.

+### Syncing Types to other Solutions

+If you have multiple Solutions, you can update Location Types across multiple Solutions to keep them up to date with the latest changes.

+Click the "Sync to other Solutions"-button to select which of your other Solutions you want to sync this Location Type to.

+When you sync a Location Type, if the Location Type exists in the target Solution, you override the Location Type in the target Solution.
+If the Location Type does not exist in the target Solution, it is added.

 ### View Settings

 The *View settings* can be set for each Location Type.
 Use the settings to define how and when the icon and/or label is displayed on the map, and what is shown in the label.